Linguistic relativity: Joshua Fishman's "Whorfianism of the third kind"

 Joshua Fishman argued that Whorf's true assertion was largely overlooked.
 In 1978, he suggested that Whorf was a "neo-Herderian champion" and in 1982, he proposed "Whorfianism of the third kind" in an attempt to reemphasize what he claimed was Whorf's real interest, namely the intrinsic value of "little peoples" and "little languages".
 Whorf had criticized Ogden's Basic English thus:

 But to restrict thinking to the patterns merely of English [...] is to lose a power of thought which, once lost, can never be regained.
 It is the 'plainest' English which contains the greatest number of unconscious assumptions about nature. [...]
 We handle even our plain English with much greater effect if we direct it from the vantage point of a multilingual awareness.

 Where Brown's weak version of the linguistic relativity hypothesis proposes that language influences thought and the strong version that language determines thought, Fishman's "Whorfianism of the third kind" proposes that language is a key to culture.

 Leiden school

 The Leiden school is a linguistic theory that models languages as parasites.
-Notable proponent Frederik Kortlandt, in a 1985 paper outlining Leiden school theory, advocates for a form of linguistic relativity: "The observation that in all Yuman languages the word for 'work' is a loan from Spanish should be a major blow to any current economic theory."
+A notable proponent, Frederik Kortlandt, in a 1985 paper outlining Leiden school theory, advocates a form of linguistic relativity: "The observation that in all Yuman languages the word for 'work' is a loan from Spanish should be a major blow to any current economic theory."
 In the next paragraph, he quotes directly from Sapir: "Even in the most primitive cultures the strategic word is likely to be more powerful than the direct blow."